About Us

 While there is no magic elixir to shift internal paradigms, we hold out on the hope that when folks are given the right tools and support, and that is coupled with internal motivation, real change can happen.

-Create a place for practitioners to gather, share, and learn.
+Create a place for expert negotiation practitioners to gather, share, and learn.

 Mindful Negotiating is a place where negotiators of different fields and domains can gather to share ideas and find community.